OpenDSA/OpenDSA/RST/source/Glossary.rst

       Due to its space and time efficiency, the heap is a popular choice for implementing a :term:`priority queue`.

+   heapsort
+      A sorting algorithm that costs :math:`\Theta(n \log n)` time in the best, average, and worst cases.
+It tends to be slower than Mergesort and Quicksort.
+It works by building a max heap, and then repeatedly removing the maximum item (moving it to the end of the heap) until all elements have been removed (and replaced at their proper location in the array).

    induction hypothesis
       The key assumption used in an induction proof, that the theorem to be proved holds for smaller instances of the theorem.
       The induction hypothesis is equivalent to the recursive call in a recursive function.

+   insertion sort
+      A sorting algorithm with :math:`\Theta(n^2)` average and worst case cost, and :math:`Theta(n)` best case cost.
+      This best-case cost makes it useful when we have reason to expect the input to be nearly sorted.

    instance
       A specific selection of values for the parameters to a problem.
       In other words, a specific set of inputs to a problem.

+   inversion
+      A measure of how disordered a series of values is.
+For each element :math:`X` in the series, count one inversion for each element to left of :math:`X` that is greater than the value of :math:`X` (and so must ultimately be moved to the right of :math:`X` during a sorting process.

    iterator
       In a container such as a List, a separate class that indicates